KeelyHill/Sounding-Rocket-Software/payload/README.md

 # Payload and Telemetry Software

-The flight and ground computer is a M0 Feather with LoRa transceiver radio module.
-TODO more about the chip.
+The flight and ground computer is a ARM Cortex M0 as an Adafruit Feather with LoRa transceiver radio module.
 The ground computer's only task is as a receiving interface to a laptop.
 It listens for data on the transmission frequency and forwards it over USB for final decoding, additional logging on disk, and live display.

 The flight computer is responsible for reading raw data from all on board sensors, encoding telemetry packets  into a byte array, and transmitting this packet via the LoRa radio.